 Small businesses frequently fail to deploy proper security measures, becoming victims to compromised systems, robo-attacks, business data and identity theft, loss of customer trust, damaged reputation and more.

-Do not become a statistics.
+Do not become a statistic.
 Here are several best practices to help your small businesses in preventing security failures:

 - Implement and enforce strong password security policies for all PCs, servers, network equipment, and software applications.

 - Regularly update operating systems, network equipment firmware, and applications with the latest security patches: if it does not have the latest update, it may be vulnerable to most recently discovered or developed security gaps.